-Item 3.-Defaults upon Senior Securities
+Item 3. -Defaults upon Senior Securities

+None.

-Item 4.- Mine Safety Disclosures
+Item 4. - Mine Safety Disclosures

+None.

-Item 5.-Other Information
+Item 5. -Other Information

+None.

+Item 6. -Exhibits

-- Item 6.-Exhibits - (a) Exhibits
+(a) Exhibits

-- 31.1 Certification of Andrew J. Littlefair, President and Chief Executive Officer, pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Richard R. Wheeler, Chief Financial Officer, pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, executed by Andrew J. Littlefair, President and Chief Executive Officer, and Richard R. Wheeler, Chief Financial Officer. - 101+ The following materials from the Company's Quarterly Report of Form 10-Q for the quarter ended June 30, 2012, formatted in XBRL (eXtensible Business Reporting Language): - (i) Condensed Consolidated Balance Sheets at December 31, 2011 and June 30, 2012; - (ii) Condensed Consolidated Statements of Operations for the Three Months and Six Months Ended June 30, 2011 and 2012; - (iii) Condensed Consolidated Statements of Comprehensive Income for the Three Months and Six Months Ended June 30, 2011 and 2012; - (iv) Condensed Consolidated Statements of Cash Flows for the Six Months Ended June 30, 2011 and 2012; and - (v) Notes to Condensed Consolidated Financial Statements, tagged as block of text.
+31.1 Certification of Andrew J. Littlefair, President and Chief Executive Officer, pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.

+31.2 Certification of Richard R. Wheeler, Chief Financial Officer, pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.

+32.1 Certification pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, executed by Andrew J. Littlefair, President and Chief Executive Officer, and Richard R. Wheeler, Chief Financial Officer.

+101† The following materials from the Company's Quarterly Report of Form 10-Q for the quarter ended June 30, 2012, formatted in XBRL (eXtensible Business Reporting Language):

+(i) Condensed Consolidated Balance Sheets at December 31, 2011 and June 30, 2012; (ii) Condensed Consolidated Statements of Operations for the Three Months and Six Months Ended June 30, 2011 and 2012; (iii) Condensed Consolidated Statements of Comprehensive Income for the Three Months and Six Months Ended June 30, 2011 and 2012; (iv) Condensed Consolidated Statements of Cash Flows for the Six Months Ended June 30, 2011 and 2012; and (v) Notes to Condensed Consolidated Financial Statements, tagged as block of text.

-Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files on Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.
+† Pu led herewith.
+Irsuant to Rule 406T of Regulation S-T, the Interactive Data Files on Exhibit 101 hereto are deemed not filed or part of a registration statement or ospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities are not subject to liability under those sections.

+47

+Table of f Contents

+SIGNATURE

+undersi Pursuant to the requirements of the Securities and Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the gned thereunto duly authorized.

+CLEAN ENERGY FUELS CORP.

+Date: A ugust 6, 2012 By: /s/ RICHARD R. WHEELER

+Richard R. Wheeler Chief Financial Officer (Principal financial officer and duly authorized to sign on behalf of the registrant)

+48